flint/flint/README.md

 $app->run();
 ```

+A Flint `Application` is a extension of Silex Application.
+It adds `TwigServiceProvider`
+because the error handling depends on it.
+Also it registers `FlintServiceProvider`.

+The application constructor parameters are alvailable as parameters from the application
+as:

+* `root_dir`
+* `debug`

 ### Controllers like a Boss

 Flint contains a base controller like the one found in FrameworkBundle, just not with all the helper